jackpal/jackpal.github.io/_posts/2008-03-09-ForumWarz_-_a_game_about_the_web_forum_culture.md

 ---
 date: 2008-03-09 17:46
 tags: gaming
+title: ForumWarz - a game about the web forum culture
 ---

-# ForumWarz - a game about the web forum culture

 This is an interesting role-playing-game set in current-day web forum culture: